-- Single and multi-tenant retail and office use buildings 1 parking stall shall be provided for every 250-square feet of gross floor area. - Mixed-use buildings one (1) parking stall per residential bedroom plus one (1) parking stall shall be provided for every 250-square feet of gross floor area not including floor area designated as residential. - Restaurants, bars, coffee shops one (1) parking stall per 100 square feet of gross floor area including any designated outdoor or roof-top seating areas. - Underground, in-building, and structured parking may count towards fulfillment of the off-street parking requirements.
-Detached garages are not permitted. - It is intended that parking be shared throughout the Overlay District.
-A shared parking plan may be required as part of the site plan review and approval process.
-At the sole discretion of the City, certain credit may be given for parking shared between uses that are off-peak from each other.
+- Single and multi-tenant retail and office use buildings 1 parking stall shall be provided for every 250-square feet of gross floor area. - Mixed-use buildings one (1) parking stall per residential bedroom plus one (1) parking stall shall be provided for every 250-square feet of gross floor area not including floor area designated as residential. - Restaurants, bars, coffee shops one (1) parking stall per 100 square feet of gross floor area. - Underground, in-building, and structured parking may count towards fulfillment of the off-street parking requirements.
+Detached garages are not permitted. - On-street parking along NW 62nd Avenue, Merle Hay Road, and NW 63rd Place may count toward fulfillment of the off-street parking requirements. - It is intended that parking be shared within a planned development.
+A shared parking plan may be required as part of the initial site plan review and approval process.
+At the sole discretion of the City, certain credit may be given for parking shared between uses that are offpeak from each other.